clearlinux/clear-linux-documentation/source/guides/network/vnc.rst

 You (and each user) must perform these steps to initialize your VNC settings.

 #.
 Log in.

 #.
-Open a terminal emulator.
+Open a terminal window.

 #.
 Start VNC with the :command:`vncserver` command.
 Since this is your
    first time starting VNC, it adds default configuration files and asks you to set a VNC password.